(Diospyros virginiana)

 6-12” Bare Root Tree

-This native variety of Persimmon has much more flavor than the varieties you can find at the store, if of course you’re willing to wait for the tree to fruit.
-But if so, you will be heavily rewarded by a bountiful harvest that starts feeding you when all the other produce has passed in late fall.
-Persimmons can hold onto their fruit for longer periods when temperatures are colder, so don’t be afraid of winter with this incredibly hardy plant.
+Collected from tasty parent trees in Virginia, this native variety of Persimmon has much more flavor than the varieties you can find at the store, if of course you’re willing to wait for the tree to fruit.
+Here in Maine, ripe persimmons are rare, but if you’re willing to plant now and wait a decade or two, you will be heavily rewarded by a bountiful harvest that starts feeding you when all the other produce has passed in late fall.

 Hardiness: Zone 5-9 with potential for Zone 4 Hardiness